-The Green Burial Council, a non-profit organization in the United States that works to encourage environmentally sustainable death care, has developed standards and unique ecocertification programs for funeral homes, burial products, and burial grounds.
+The Green Burial Council, a non-profit organization in the United States that works to encourage environmentally sustainable death care, has developed standards and unique eco-certification programs for funeral homes, burial products, and burial grounds.
 By 2011, over 300 funeral homes in 40 states had sought and achieved a green rating since the program began in 2005.
-(Webster, Quick Statistics, 2019).
-Nearly 54 percent of Americans were considering a green burial, and 72 percent of cemeteries reported an increased demand, according to a survey by the National Funeral Directors Association (Koth, 2017).
+According to an article in the New York Times: Nearly 54 percent of Americans are considering a green burial, and 72 percent of cemeteries are reporting an increased demand, according to a survey released earlier this year by the National Funeral Directors Association.
+(NYT, 3/22/18).

 While a desire to properly steward environmental resources would motivate owners of some firms, the practices necessary to achieve such a rating obviously have the potential to increase the profitability of their organizations as well.
 Green practices can decrease overhead by reducing waste and energy usage in addition to conserving water and other resources.
 At the same time, such practices may increase revenue by allowing a firm to better meet the needs of a segment of eco-conscious consumers and thus differentiate itself in the highly competitive marketplace.
 Green burial choices are forecast to increase in popularity in the United States as consumers grow more eco-consciousness.